Dan Maraya

+He was a Member of the Order of the Niger (MON), an Officer of the Order of the Niger (OON) and a recipient of the Nigerian Federal Republic Medal, 1st class.
+A recording artist, by 1986 he had recorded at least 150 LPs and singles and composed 500 songs.

 Life

 Dan Maraya Jos, whose name means "The Orphan of Jos", was born in 1946 in Bukuru, near Jos in Plateau State, Nigeria.
 His birth name is Adamu Wayya, but his father died shortly after his birth and his mother died while he was still an infant, hence the name by which everyone knows him.
-Dan Maraya's father was a court musician for the Sarkin Hausawa of Bukuru, who took Dan Maraya under his care when his parents died.
+Dan Maraya's father had been a court musician for the Sarkin Hausawa of Bukuru.
+After the father's death, the Emir (or Sarkin Hausawa) took Dan Maraya under his care when his parents died.

 Dan Maraya showed an early interest in music and came under the influence of local professional musicians.
 During a trip to Maiduguri while he was still a pre-teen, he was impressed by musicians some playing with the Kuntigi instrument, upon his return to Jos, he made a kuntigi, with which he has accompanied himself ever since.